arthur-ai/engine-examples/examples/mcp-monitoring/README.md

 1. Clone the gsuite-mcp server from Github (https://github.com/rishipradeep-think41/gsuite-mcp)
 2. Navigate to the directory you cloned the repo into and run `npm install`
-3. **The following steps are copied directly from the repo above, and they may be outdated**
+3. **The following steps are copied directly from the linked repo, they may be outdated**
    1. **Node.js**: Install Node.js version 14 or higher
    2. **Google Cloud Console Setup**:
       - Go to [Google Cloud Console](https://console.cloud.google.com/)